-Finally, check your diet.
+Finally, as we’ve seen above, check your diet.
 What you eat has a connection with how you smell.
 Research has shown that spicy foods, onion, garlic, alcohol and excess caffeine can increase body odor.
 Reduce beef, lamb and pork consumption, go for chicken and soy products.

 Consume fresh fruits for breakfast (orange, grapefruit), salads and vegetables (don’t eat too much broccoli, cabbage or cauliflower as the sulfur in them can cause body odor).

 Obesity causes several health problems and bad body odor happens to be one of them.
 When you pack in those extra pounds, you also get the additional inches and extra folds and crannies.
 These create the perfect environment for bacteria.

 Plus, the fatty tissue is often a hot bed of toxins that linger in the body longer than they should because they get absorbed by the fat cells.
 So, workout and go green and if possibly vegetarian to reduce the pounds and eliminate body odor.

 Health issues may be the root cause

 Bad body odor can also be the result of certain health conditions such as diabetes, thyroid issues and others.
 If your issue with smelly underarms is a recent development, it would be wise to talk to your doctor about it.

 Yes, this one’s a no brainer yet people often tend to overlook it.
 The thing to remember here is that antiperspirants/deodorants and perfumes are supposed to compliment and not replace good personal hygiene or mask the lack of it.